Behadd: Production

-In 2013, Asim Raza announced in an interview with Daily Times that he will mark his directional debut with Behadd which will be a television film, better known as a 'telefilm' in Pakistan, he clarifies that it will be "a long play with substance will be at par with a telefilm."
-In mid of 2013 casting of telefilm was confirmed with the cast of Fawad Khan, Nadia Jamil, Sajjal Ali and Nadia Afgan in central roles, while Adnan Siddiqui, Adnan Jaffar and Shamoon Abbasi joined the cast for supporting roles.
+In 2013, Asim Raza announced in an interview with Daily Times that he would mark his directional debut with Behadd which will be a television film, better known as a 'telefilm' in Pakistan.
+He clarified that it will be "a long play with substance and will be at par with a telefilm."
+In mid-2013 casting of the telefilm was confirmed with the cast of Fawad Khan, Nadia Jamil, Sajjal Ali and Nadia Afgan in central roles, while Adnan Siddiqui, Adnan Jaffar and Shamoon Abbasi joined the cast for supporting roles.

 Filming

 Filming began on 21 April 2013 in Karachi, Sindh.
-Shooting last for month, editing and other production stages were completed before 28 May 2013.
+The shooting lasted a month and post-production was completed before 28 May 2013.

 Music

-Title song of Behadd known as Original Soundtrack was given by Music band Kaavish which is produced, written and composed by Jaffer Zaidi and Maaz Maudood while one song was taken from the season two of Coke Studio Pakistan sung and penned down by Zeb and Haniya and produced by Rohail Hyatt.
-Background score for film was given by Fawad Khan himself along with Hasil Qureshi.
+The Title song of Behadd known as the Original Soundtrack was given by the music band Kaavish.
+It was produced, written and composed by Jaffer Zaidi and Maaz Maudood while one song was taken from season two of Coke Studio Pakistan sung and penned down by Zeb and Haniya and produced by Rohail Hyatt.
+The background score for the film was given by Fawad Khan himself along with Hasil Qureshi.